How do I get an element from one photo into another?

 Open the destination image.
 Then, go back to Edit, in the menu bar and select Paste.

 You can also use keyboard shortcut keys for all these commands.
-Ctrl + A (Command + A) for selecting the whole layer, Ctrl + C (Cmd + C) to copy and Ctrl + V (Cmd + V) to paste.
+Ctrl + A (Command + A on a Mac) for selecting the whole layer, Ctrl + C (Command + C on a Mac) to copy, and Ctrl + V (Command + V) to paste.

 Method 3: Move Tool

 The final method we’ll discuss is using the Move tool.
 Begin with the source image active.
 Select the Move tool from the toolbox on the left.

 Click anywhere on the image.
 Hold and drag up to hover over the title of the destination image.
 Move down into the image and let go.